Henri Cartan: Political and social activities

 During the 70's and the 80's Cartan used his influence to help obtain the release of several dissident mathematicians, including Leonid Plyushch and Anatoly Shcharansky, imprisoned by the Soviet Union, Jose Luis Massera, imprisoned between 1975 and 1984 by the Uruguayan dictatorship, and Sion Assidon, imprisoned during the Moroccan Years of Lead.
 For his humanitarian efforts, he received in 1989 the Heinz R. Pagels Human Rights of Scientists Award from the New York Academy of Sciences.

-Since the 30's Cartan had tied collaborations with many German mathematicians, including Heinrich Behnke and Peter Thullen.
+Since the 30's Cartan had tight collaborations with many German mathematicians, including Heinrich Behnke and Peter Thullen.
 Right after World War II he put many efforts to improve the cooperation between French and German mathematicians and restore the flow of exchanges of ideas and students.

 Cartan supported the idea of European Federalism and from 1974 to 1985 was president of the French section of the Union of European Federalists.
 At the 1984 European elections he was the leader of the Liste pour les États-Unis d'Europe, which obtained 0.4% of votes and did not elect any candidate.

 In 1992 he gave a speech at the first European Congress of Mathematics in Paris, remarking the common heritage and future of European countries and praising the first reunion between mathematicians from the two previously separated parts of Europe.